Our impact

 Background

-Olsztyn, capital of the Warmian-Masurian region, in north-eastern Poland (270,000 inhabitants) has developed through its public company MPEC a district heating system to satisfy the demand for heat of its inhabitants.
+Olsztyn, capital of the Warmian-Masurian region, in north-eastern Poland (270,000 inhabitants) has developed through its public company “MPE ” a district heating system to serve its inhabitants.
 The Project will guarantee the heat supply to the city after the coal-fired Michelin Polska plant located in the area ceases supplying heat to the district heating network in early 2022.
+Furthermore, Poland is under pressure to comply with the EU waste treatment regulations and this WtE plant will handle 100,000 tons of municipal waste per annum, diverted from landfills.

-The project will deliver the energy recovered from waste in the form of (i) heat to the Municipal District Heating System and (ii) electric energy to the power network.
+The Project will deliver the energy recovered from waste in the form of (i) heat to the Municipal District Heating System and (ii) electric energy to the power network.

 Stage: